Brampton Transit is a pay-as-you-board transit system. Entry is by cash, PRESTO, or valid transfer. Exact fare is required on buses.

 Our busiest route is 501/501A Züm Queen.

 We have 327 buses (266 conventional buses and 61 Züm bus rapid transit buses).
-Three hundred eleven of these buses are equipped with accessibility features.
+Of these, 311 of these buses are equipped with accessibility features.

 Brampton Transit has more than 850 employees.